Gaia DR1 info - Gaia

 - Positions (α, δ) and G magnitudes for all sources with acceptable formal standard errors on positions.
 Positions and individual uncertainties are computed using a generic prior and Bayes' rule (detailed description in "Gaia astrometry for stars with too few observations.
 A Bayesian approach").

-- The five-parameter astrometric solution - positions, parallaxes, and proper motions - for stars in common between the Tycho-2 Catalogue and Gaia is contained in Gaia DR1.
+- The five-parameter astrometric solution - position, parallax, and proper motion - for stars in common between the Tycho-2 Catalogue and Gaia is contained in Gaia DR1.
 This part of Gaia DR1 is based on the Tycho-Gaia Astrometric Solution (Image of the Week with short TGAS description; paper with a more detailed description; paper describing theory and background; paper describing quasar extension).

 - At the beginning of the routine phase, for a period of 4 weeks, a special scanning mode repeatedly covering the ecliptic poles on every spin was executed for calibration purposes.
 Photometric data of selected RR Lyrae and Cepheid variable stars including these high-cadence measurements are contained in Gaia DR1.